 Innovative active ingredients can be developed from these models.
-In cosmetics for example, the cultivation of senescent fibroblasts from the dermis, and the study of biochemical messages they send to surrounding young cells, helped Seppic understand the mechanism of contagious cell ageing, and highlight the efficacy of the red algae extract Aspar'Age™ from the brand wesourceTM.
+In cosmetics for example, the cultivation of senescent fibroblasts from the dermis, and the study of biochemical messages they send to surrounding young cells, helped Seppic understand the mechanism of contagious cell ageing, and highlight the efficacy of the red algae extract Aspar'Age™.
 The biochemical messages secreted by senescent fibroblasts trigger the aging process in the surrounding young cells, and the addition of Aspar'Age™ to the culture medium stops the spread of aging.

 Expertise in cell culture and tissue engineering for different target organs: skin, bones, muscles, retina...

 Techniques for measuring effects on biological models

 Measuring the effects on biological models, from genes to tissue functions, requires prowess in a variety of techniques.
 Molecular biology makes it possible to assess the effects on gene expression.
 With biochemical analyses, one can monitor protein production and enzyme activities.
 Tissue histology, combined with various imaging procedures such as immunofluorescence and immunohistochemistry, or more simply, specific staining techniques, provides a means to locate the compounds studied, and verify tissue integrity.